 Apr 11, 2011

 Rüsselsheim.
-At its meeting today, the Supervisory Board of Adam Opel AG elected Karl-Friedrich Stracke as the new head of the company.
+At its meeting today, the Supervisory Board of Adam Opel GmbH elected Karl-Friedrich Stracke as the new head of the company.
 As Chief Executive Officer (CEO), he will be responsible for the worldwide business operations of Opel/Vauxhall.

 The 54-year-old engineer succeeds Nick Reilly, who retains his position as President of GM Europe.
 “Opel has laid the foundations for a successful future and I feel honored by the decision of the Supervisory Board,” said Stracke.
 “I am confident that together we will be able to bring forward many initiatives for the benefit of our customers.”